sjmudd/percona-pam-plugin-for-mysql/README.md

 ## Notes

 - Percona builds typically are available some time after they have merged changes in from upstream, so you may want to build against a new version of MySQL using the previous version of the PAM plugin from Percona.
 - plugin compatibility is generally stable but did change in 8.0.
+It has been tested on 8.4 and 9.X.
 - The LICENSE for building is BSD 2-clause while the upstream source code is GPL.
 The upstream source is not included in this repo.